osisoft/OCS-Docs/content/set-up/roles/roles-concept.md

 You must have the Tenant Administrator role to add and manage tenant custom roles.

-### Community roles (Preview)
+### Community Member roles (Preview)

-A community role is a role that can be shared among multiple tenants.
-Community roles allow for data sharing within a [community](communities).
+The Community Member role is a role that can be shared among multiple tenants.
+It allows users from different tenants to access a [community](communities).

-When a new community is created, the tenant automatically adds a new community role to the system, which is named using the following convention:"_<Community Name>_ Community Member".
-For example, if you created a new community named "TEST COMMUNITY", a new community role would be added to your tenant named "TEST COMMUNITY Community Member".
+When a new community is created, the founding tenant automatically adds a new Community Member role to the system, which is named using the following convention:"_<Community Name>_ Community Member".
+For example, if you create a new community named "TEST COMMUNITY", a new community role is added to the tenant named "TEST COMMUNITY Community Member".

 This new role is also shared with other tenants that join the community.
 For example, a tenant that joins "TEST COMMUNITY" will have the "TEST COMMUNITY Community Member" role added to their tenant as well.

-There is a single community role:

-- Community Member – This role has read permissions by default.
-However, like all
+Users assigned the Community Member role have read permissions within the community by default.
+However, to allow community members to share data streams with a community, you must assign the Share permission for streams to their assigned tenant role.

 #### Community administrators (Preview)

-When a tenant administrator creates or joins a new community, they are prompted to assign new community administration permissions to one or more existing roles.
-All users assigned these roles inherit administrative permissions within the community for their tenant, including the following actions:
+When a user creates or joins a new community, they are prompted to assign new community administration permissions to one or more existing roles.
+All users for your tenant assigned these roles inherit administrative permissions within the community, including the following actions:

 - Modify the community name and description.